FusionFall: FusionFall Heroes

-On March 25, 2013, about five months before the original game's shutdown, Cartoon Network released a new FusionFall game called FusionFall Heroes.
-In this game, instead of playing an avatar players created online, Cartoon Network decided to let online players actually play different variants of their favorite Cartoon Network characters.
+On March 25, 2013, about five months before the original game's shutdown, Cartoon Network released a new game called FusionFall Heroes.
+In this game, instead of playing a customized avatar, players would play different variants of established Cartoon Network characters.
 The game takes place concurrently with Fuse's attack on the Cartoon Network Universe in the original game.
 Playable characters include Finn the Human, Fionna the Human, and Marceline of Adventure Time, Dexter of Dexter's Laboratory, Mordecai and Rigby of Regular Show, Four Arms and Feedback of Ben 10, Gumball Watterson of The Amazing World of Gumball, Mojo Jojo of The Powerpuff Girls, and Johnny Bravo of his eponymous show.
-In the game, there are different costumes for player characters, as well as eggs that can unlock new costumes for different heroes.
+In the game, there are different costumes for the playable characters, as well as eggs that can unlock new costumes for different heroes.